According to the World Health Organization, there are about 466 million people with disabling hearing loss around the

 However, there are options beyond hearing aids to help your patients improve their hearing and enhance their quality of life.

 Since launching the world's first cochlear implant system almost 40 years ago, Cochlear has provided more than 600,000 implantable devices, helping people of all ages to hear.

 Cochlear's promise "Hear now.
 And always" reflects our philosophy of a lifetime commitment to people who choose our products.

 Training and development

-Find out how Cochlear’s professional education programs can help you develop or enhance the skills you need to work with implantable hearing technology.
+Find out how Cochlear’s professional education programmes can help you develop or enhance the skills you need to work with implantable hearing technology.